fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 ### How to do it\...

-To clean-up  RabbitMQ, it\'s enough to follow these simple steps:
+To clean-up  RabbitMQ, it's enough to follow these simple steps:

 1. Stop RabbitMQ if it is running.

 2. Locate the   [**Mnesia**] database directory.
-By default, it\'s `/var/lib/rabbitmq/mnesia` (Linux) or `%APPDATA%\RabbitMQ\db` (Windows).
+By default, it's `/var/lib/rabbitmq/mnesia` (Linux) or `%APPDATA%\RabbitMQ\db` (Windows).

 3. Delete it recursively.